Wellness VS Purina Pro Plan Dog Food: Amazing Truth You Need

 Wellness often uses whole meats, good grains, and superfoods like sweet potatoes and spinach.
 Its ingredients are easy to read and close to natural.

-Purina Pro Plan uses real meat too but adds key nutrients and supplements.
+Purina Pro Plan uses real meat, too, but adds key nutrients and supplements.
 These help support joint care, digestion, and coat health.

 Is Wellness or Purina Pro Plan better for sensitive stomachs?